rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 You can find a very good Stack Overflow explanation on these conventions [here](https://stackoverflow.com/a/42871621/11905552) (and also on how to change the "master" name to something else).

-## Merge-commits and setting up the `upstream` branches
+## 17. Merge-commits and setting up the `upstream` branches

 One of the main advantages of `git`, as previously pointed out, is that it allows fine-grained customization, specially when related to making your workflow more efficient.
 In this section, we will show what a *merge-commit* is and how to set, for a local branch, an *upstream* branch for pulling and pushing.

-First, let's modify a couple files to have something to pull and then to push.
+### 17.1 Modifying some files locally and remotely

+In this subsection, we will modify a couple files to have something to pull and then to push — we will modify a file directly on GitHub (to simulate having someone updating files in the remote branch) and a file locally (to simulate the constant development of our local work).
+If you have files of your own, you can do this on your own files.
+If not, follow along.

 On GitHub, click on the `hello-world.py` file to open it and then, when the file's webpage loads, click on the pencil icon to edit the file.
 Now, add one line such that the file looks like this:
 ```python
 if __name__ == "__main__":
     print('Hello World')